How to Extend Tire Life: Maximize Your Tires’ Mileage.

 How to do it: Move your front tires to the back and vice versa.

-For vehicles with non-directional tires and the same size on all four corners, the front-to-rear pattern is a classic.
+For cars with non-directional tires and the same size on all four corners, the front-to-rear pattern is a classic one.
 It involves swapping the front tires straight back to the rear, and vice versa.

-This pattern helps in evening out the wear since front tires carry more of the vehicle’s weight and tend to wear out faster.
-It’s like giving each tire a chance to live in the limelight and the shadows, ensuring a balanced life cycle.
+This pattern helps in evening out the wear since front tires carry more of the car’s weight and tend to wear out faster.

 2. Side-to-Side